zavitax/redis-sync-fanout-queue-go/README.md

 ## Infrastructure

-The library leverages `ioredis` for communication with the Redis server.
+The library leverages `go-redis` for communication with the Redis server.

 ## Usage